-Replace the front and rear skid shoes when the wear surface is less than 3 mm (1/8 inch) thick.
+Replace the skid shoes when the wear surface is less than 3 mm (1/8 inch) thick.

 Belt Inspection

 Inspecting the drive belts of the attachment can prevent sudden belt failure by finding problems before they cause a belt to break.